obonaventure/draft-bgp-tcp-tls/draft-wirtgen-bgp-tls.md

 # Security Considerations

 This document improves the security of BGP sessions since the information exchanged over the session is now protected by using TLS.
-When combined with TCP-AO, it also counters TCP injection attacks listed in {{RFC5082}}.

 If TLS encounter a payload injection attack, it will generate an alert that immediately closes the TLS session.
 The BGP router SHOULD then attempt to reestablish the session.